Photo of flatback turtle crawling on the sands in Cape Lambert port in Western Australia.

 Since 2002, we've conducted annual field work at Bells Beach in Western Australia, to monitor the visiting turtle populations carefully and safely.
 We've also partnered with the local community, government and the Ngarluma people – the area's Traditional Owners – to support turtle monitoring and research at other regionally significant breeding grounds, including Delambre Island, Rosemary Island and local beaches in the Cape Lambert area.

-In 2005, we partnered with Western Australia's Department of Biodiversity, Conservation and Attractions (DBCA) to create the West Pilbara Turtle Program (WPTP) – a community-based program of volunteers who monitor the beach every day for turtle nesting activity, and run night tours to help raise community awareness of flatbacks and their conservation.
+In 2005, we formally partnered with Western Australia's Department of Biodiversity, Conservation and Attractions (DBCA) to create the West Pilbara Turtle Program (WPTP) – a community-based program of volunteers who monitor the beach every day for turtle nesting activity, and run night tours to help raise community awareness of flatbacks and their conservation.

 Initially, we monitored populations by counting their tracks.
 But as the science has progressed, so has our approach.
 We now use two tagging techniques; monitor light, sand and in-nest temperature; and observe hatchling success and behaviour.
 We use the data to model turtle breeding patterns and numbers, and to help inform decisions about resourcing and initiatives to improve their conservation in future.